Do I have depression or am I just sad?

 Although depressive disorder can be a devastating illness, it often responds to treatment.
-The key is to get a specific evaluation and treatment plan.
+The key is to get a specific evaluation and depression treatment plan.
 Safety planning is important for individuals who have suicidal thoughts.
-After an assessment rules out medical and other possible causes, a patient-centered treatment plans can include any or a combination of the following:
+After an assessment rules out medical and other possible causes, a patient-centered treatment plan for depression can include any or a combination of the following:

 Do I have to take medication?

 Everyone is different.
-Some clients benefit from therapy alone and never need to take any medication.
+Some clients benefit from therapy alone and never need to take any medication for managing depression.
 Others benefit from therapy and medication for some time.

 How long before I start to feel better?